-TIPS FOR A SUCCESSFUL SWAP
+TIPS FOR A SUCCESSFUL MAIL ART EXCHANGE:

 It’s a sad thing when you put a ton of time and effort into creating your art for a swap and you don’t get something in return.
 Our hosts are diligent about getting all the art back out in the mail to new owners, but sometimes postal mishaps occur and items get lost in the mail.
 There are several things YOU, the artist, can do to prevent this: